adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ### Debugging

 As source files aren't interpreted by the browser there is a significant cognitive burden when debugging.
-God forbid, you could check the line number and file name, open it up, edit and go.
-No, you either need to use source maps which, need effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop in many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes.
-As *debugging is twice as hard as programming*, this becomes a deal breaker all on its own.
+Without a CSS preprocessor the line number in the console relates to the line number in the source file.
+However, this is *not* the case with CSS preprocessors.
+One option is to use source maps but these need effort to set them up and only work in a limited set of modern browsers.
+Obviously, developers who care for their end users tend to test in less modern browsers.
+The second option is to act like Sherlock Holmes and start hunting down portions of style rules and selectors - *not* fun.
+As *debugging is twice as hard as programming*, this is most certainly a deal breaker.
+If this isn't enough to convince you please read on.

 ### More tooling